Amoris laetitia: Ordinariate of the Chair of St Peter (January 2017)

 Bishop Steven J. Lopes, head of the Personal Ordinariate of the Chair of Saint Peter, issued guidelines in January 2017 which state, "A civilly remarried couple, if committed to complete continence, could have the Eucharist available to them, after proper discernment with their pastor and making recourse to the sacrament of reconciliation.
 Such a couple may experience continence as difficult, and they may sometimes fail, in which case they are, like any Christian, to repent, confess their sins, and begin anew".

 Germany (February 2017)

-In February 2017, the Episcopal Conference of Germany issued a pastoral letter that concludes that after a decision-making process is carried out with the accompaniment of one's pastor, "in which the consciences of all parties must be highly engaged", a divorced and remarried Catholic can receive the sacraments of Reconciliation and the Eucharist.
+In February 2017, the German Bishops' Conference issued a pastoral letter that concludes that after a decision-making process is carried out with the accompaniment of one's pastor, "in which the consciences of all parties must be highly engaged", a divorced and remarried Catholic can receive the sacraments of Reconciliation and the Eucharist.

 Belgium (May 2017)

 The bishops of Belgium released guidelines in May 2017 that state, "A process of discernment does not lead to a yes or no automatic power to commune.
 It can happen that someone decides not to receive the Eucharist.
 We have the greatest respect for such a decision.
 It is also possible that someone decides in conscience to receive the Eucharist.
 This decision also deserves respect.
 Between laxity and rigorism, Pope Francis chooses the path of personal discernment and a decision taken carefully and conscientiously".